 There is a fairly accurate home test you can use.
 All you need is a mercury thermometer.
 Take your temperature (under the armpit is best) at exactly the same time four mornings in a row.
-Do it immediately upon wakening, before you get out of bed or move around.
-If your average temp is less than 97.8, there is a good chance your thyroid is underactive and lab testing is highly recommended.
+Do it immediately upon awakening, before you get out of bed or move around.
+If your average temp is less than 97.8, there is a good chance your thyroid is underactive, and lab testing is highly recommended.

 If any of your lab work indicates other imbalances, be sure to address these issues with your healthcare practitioner.